linaro-its/znc-user-cleanup/README.md

 Take a copy of `sample_config.jsonc`, call it `config.jsonc` and adjust the parameters as explained in the comments in the configuration file.

 The most important configuration parameter to review is `trashpath`.
-This is blank in the sample file.
-If left like this, the script will delete any folders belonging to users without active ZNC accounts.
-If, instead, you want the directories moved elsewhere, you must set this to the appropriate path.
+This is set to a dummy value in the sample file that, if left like this, will generate an error.
+The value must either be "" (in which case the script will delete any folders belonging to users without active ZNC accounts) or the path to a directory where the script will move the user directories.

 To run the script: